Semtech expects lower demand from smartphone makers, shares fall

-Aug 21 Chipmaker Semtech Corp (SMTC.O) said it expects lower demand from its largest smartphone customers and forecast current-quarter results well below market estimates.
+Chipmaker Semtech Corp said it expects lower demand from its largest smartphone customers and forecast current-quarter results well below market estimates.

 Analysts on average were expecting earnings of 54 cents on revenue of $169.4 million, according to Thomson Reuters I/B/E/S.